Documentation

 3. Click Connect

-Tip: Use the built-in server browser to see active public servers with player counts.
+Tip: Click the server browser button to see active public servers with player counts.
+Double-click a server to connect immediately.

 Audio Routing